Cragg Vale: 18th and 19th century

-During the late 18th century, the area was the home of a band of counterfeiters known as the Cragg Coiners.
+During the late 18th century, the area was the home of a band of counterfeiters known as the Cragg Vale Coiners.

 Having a good supply of water from the moors, Cragg was always a likely home for industry based on water power.
 From mid-1700 onwards, water then steam power, and combined water wheel and steam engines dominated the valley with the cloth mills.

 There were a number of families involved in mill ownership during this time.
 Sutcliffes, Greenwoods, and Hinchliffes amongst others.
 Yet in 1758 there were but 3 mills in Cragg.
 A paper mill (just up from and on the opposite side of the main road the Robin Hood Inn), a corn mill (at Hoo Hole), and a mill for fulling woven cloth from the farms.

 The water driven mills that flourished at Turvin, Marshaw Village (by the Hinchliffe Arms pub) and on Elphin Brook (down Cragg Vale) posed no real threat to local farm based weavers at that time.

 However, from 1808 onwards things began to change alarmingly for the worse.
 Steam power was heavily adopted from around 1805 on.
 Child labour became the norm.
 Now began the mill owners infamous abuses.

 At one time or another from 1740 to the early 20th century there have existed around 11 mills in Cragg.

 Turvin, Victoria, and Pepper Bank mills on Turvin Brook; Marshaw (opposite the Hinchliffe Arms) with New and Vale mills in Withens Clough.
 Next down Elphin Brook were Castle, Paper (opposite the Robin Hood Inn), Cragg, Hoo Hole, and Scar Bottom mill (Mytholmroyd).
 By the 1820s these were said to be no place for "any decent human, let alone the children of the poor".